rafaelrpinto/node-siba/README.md

 # node-siba

-Utility library that creates a SIBA webservice request without coupling with a HTTP/SOAP clients.
+Utility library that creates a SIBA webservice request without coupling with HTTP/SOAP clients.

 **The minimum Node.js version required by this module is 6.x.**